Skip to Content

 Prof Peter Kemp - Head of Agriculture and Environment (Manawatū)

-Peter Kemp is a Professor of Pasture Science and the head of the Institute of Agriculture and Environment at Massey University.
+Peter Kemp is a Professor of Pasture Science and the head of the School of Agriculture and Environment at Massey University.
 His 28 years of research experience have covered his areas of speciality: the ecophysiology of plants, temperate silvopastoral systems, agronomy of perennial forages and browse trees, pasture establishment, evaluation of pasture species, hill pasture ecology and analysis of agricultural systems.
 He has published nearly 150 peer-reviewed journal articles and contributed to 11 books.
 In 1985 he joined Massey University, progressively lecturing within the-then Agronomy, Plant Science and Natural Resources areas.
 Today he is on the board of the New Zealand Poplar and Willow Trust, the New Zealand Bioprotection Research Centre at Lincoln University and is on the MBIE Natural Hazard Platform Management Group.

 Dr Jason Wargent - Senior Lecturer in Horticulture (Manawatū)

 Dr Jason Wargent's research platform is focused on understanding and exploiting applied plant responses to environmental factors, particularly light and ultraviolet (UV) radiation.
-Originally from the UK, the plant physiologist joined Massey University’s Institute of Agriculture & Environment in 2010.
+Originally from the UK, the plant physiologist joined Massey University’s School of Agriculture & Environment in 2010.
 He is currently a member of EU Cooperation in Science & Technology (COST) Action FA0906, has been an invited expert reviewer for the UN Environment Programme, and is a member of the New Zealand Institute of Agricultural & Horticultural Science and the New Zealand Society of Plant Biologists.
 In 2013 he was appointed as an adjunct Professor within the International Institute of Agri-Food Security, Curtin University, Australia.
 He is currently working on the commercialisation of novel horticultural plant supplementary lighting.

 Prof Julian Heyes - Professor of Postharvest Technology (Manawatū)